-New exploration techniques and a much greater understanding of nickel sulphide deposits have combined to provide Crystal Lake investors with tremendous potential leverage as geologists and geophysicists revisit historic zones and adjacent areas at the Nicobat Project in northwest Ontario.
-A promising drill program kicks off during the second half of March, 2018.
+New exploration techniques and a much greater understanding of nickel sulphide deposits have combined to provide Crystal Lake investors with tremendous potential leverage as geologists and geophysicists revisit historic zones and adjacent areas at the Nicobat Project in Northwest Ontario.

 Global demand is strong for high quality nickel sulfide concentrates.
 The growth of the electric vehicle industry means that this demand will continue into the future.